torvalds/linux/Documentation/driver-api/device_link.rst

 Limitations
 ===========

-Driver authors should be aware that a driver presence dependency (i.e. when ``DL_FLAG_STATELESS`` is not specified on link addition) may cause probing of the consumer to be deferred indefinitely.
+Driver authors should be aware that a driver presence dependency for managed device links (i.e. when ``DL_FLAG_STATELESS`` is not specified on link addition) may cause probing of the consumer to be deferred indefinitely.
 This can become a problem if the consumer is required to probe before a certain initcall level is reached.
 Worse, if the supplier driver is blacklisted or missing, the consumer will never be probed.

+Moreover, managed device links cannot be deleted directly.
+They are deleted by the driver core when they are not necessary any more in accordance with the ``DL_FLAG_AUTOREMOVE_CONSUMER`` and ``DL_FLAG_AUTOREMOVE_SUPPLIER`` flags.
+However, stateless device links (i.e. device links with ``DL_FLAG_STATELESS`` set) are expected to be removed by whoever called :c:func:`device_link_add()` to add them with the help of either :c:func:`device_link_del()` or :c:func:`device_link_remove()`.

 Sometimes drivers depend on optional resources.
 They are able to operate in a degraded mode (reduced feature set or performance) when those resources